samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 A Paladin subclass is a specialization that grants you features at certain Paladin levels, as specified in the subclass.
 This section presents the [Oath of Devotion](#OathofDevotion), [Oath of Glory](#OathofGlory), [Oath of the Ancients](#OathoftheAncients), and [Oath of Vengeance](#OathofVengeance) subclasses.

 Each of these subclasses represents a body of oaths that a Paladin begins taking upon joining the class.
-The final oath, taken at level 3, is the culmination of a Paladin’s training.
-Some characters with this class don’t consider themselves true Paladins until they’ve reached level 3 and made this oath.
+The final oath, taken at level 3, is the culmination of a Paladin's training.
+Some characters with this class don't consider themselves true Paladins until they've reached level 3 and made this oath.
 For others, the swearing of the oath is a formality, an official stamp on what was already in their hearts.

 ### Oath of Devotion